apache/comdev-site/source/contributors/_index.md

 #### Other communication channels

-Some projects use other communication channels, such as Slack, Discord, or WiChat.
+Some projects use other communication channels, such as Slack, Discord, or WeChat.
 This will (hopefully) be listed on the project page.

 ## Your First Contribution